Bryan De La Cruz Player Props: Marlins vs. Braves

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .295 with five doubles, two home runs and six walks.
+- De La Cruz has five doubles, two home runs and six walks while batting .253.

-- Among qualified hitters in baseball, he ranks 32nd in batting average, 82nd in on-base percentage, and 80th in slugging.

-- In 59.1% of his games this season (13 of 22), De La Cruz has picked up at least one hit, and in six of those games (27.3%) he recorded at least two.

-- He has scored at least one run seven times this year (31.8%), including one multi-run game.
+- He has scored at least once seven times this year (28.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.